the-isf-academy/new-making-with-code/content/cs9/unit02/project_story/_index.md

 ---

+### 🌄 Open Images

-🌄 **Open Image.**  If you are interested in including images in your game, follow along with these steps.
+If you are interested in including images in your game, follow along with these steps.
 It will open the image in your computer's default image viewer *(e.g. Preview)*.

 (0) **Install the playsound library:** `poetry add pil`